cperales/pyridge/README.md

-# Library for metrics
+# Library for testing machine learning algorithms

-This repository contains some metrics and config files.
+This repository contains some metrics and configuration in order to test, at the moment, supervised classifiers.

-# How to install virtualenv
+## How to install virtualenv

 It is recommended to install the framework in a virtual environment